-The Apollo Theater Foundation (ATF) has announced a plan to establish an archive that will document the history and ongoing activities of Harlem’s legendary Apollo Theater.
+The Apollo Theater has announced a plan to establish an archive that will document its history and ongoing activities.
 Through this project, a unique collection of photographs, sound recordings, videotapes, institutional documents, printed materials, and memorabilia will be identified, surveyed, collected, inventoried, preserved, and maintained for future generations.
 A system for the long-term care and continuous collection of archival materials will be established together with a means for sharing the collection with the public.
 Ultimately, this project will result in a central archive that preserves the Apollo’s history and documents its unique place in American culture.
 It will be a permanent and accurate record of the chronology of performances and community events that have taken place on the Apollo’s stage since its founding.

 The Apollo Theater Archive Project will collect, organize, and properly store archival materials currently held and continually produced by ATF as well as retrieve archival materials that are in the possession of other known and unknown parties.
 The goal of the Archive Project is to concentrate a wealth of information and materials relating to the Apollo Theater's history, to document the Apollo Theater's current activities including construction and restoration efforts, performances, and programs, and to serve as an important resource for academic research, future performances, and education programs.

 The Apollo Theater’s past is examined and documented in a number of currently available resources.

 The Frank Schiffman Apollo Theater Collection at the Smithsonian Institution, Washington, D.C. (the Schiffman family owned the Apollo Theater from 1935 to 1977)